jamesisaacs2/mycode/README.md

 # mycode (Project Title)

 Code as part of Alta3 Python training.
+With a minor edit.

 ## Purpose